Would you like to understand Bora Bora’s geography, travel around easily and access the secret divine spots and all the hidden gems you’ve heard of?

 All those dreamy white-sanded beaches, pure turquoise lagoons, bungalows & hammocks over the water… Where are all these wonderland places?
 While people think Bora Bora is just one island with all its stunning locations easy to reach, that’s not entirely true.

 Most of these hide-aways are actually on Bora Bora’s tiny little islets (that surround a central island) called ‘Motus’ in Tahitian.
 But, you’re lucky!
 In this post, we explain EVERYTHING you need to know about Motus, the main island, and how you can move around.
-Plus, some of our insider tips from living on this gorgeous island for many years!
+Plus, some of my insider tips from living on this gorgeous island for many years!

 So, let’s get right into it! ;)